-(a) Long block and extended long block replacement units are sold for use in existing industrial applications.
-Intended use of the long block or extended long block package is meant to replace worn or defective existing internal gear train engine components.
+(b) Intended use of Component Build and Remanufactured Engines is further meant only to replace worn or defective existing internal gear train engine components.
 Bellhousings, fuel systems, solenoids and electrical parts are not included in assembly packages and are only intended for individual one-off parts replacement of existing worn engine components from the Buyer’s existing engine.
 Depending on the model and parts availability, most assemblies contain remanufactured and new components.
-Important: long block and extended long block packages are not running trim and will still need to be completed by a mechanic in conjunction with Buyer’s non-working core.
+Important: Component Build and Remanufactured Engines are not running trim and will still need to be completed by a mechanic in conjunction with Buyer’s non-working core.

 4. Break-In Instructions for Component Built or Remanufactured Engines.

-(a) All engines, Component Built or Remanufactured Engines, need to be broken in properly to help ensure optimum performance.
+(a) All Component Build or Remanufactured Engines, need to be broken in properly to help ensure optimum performance.
 The break-in procedure allows engine parts from different machined surfaces to conform to each other and form a tighter seal.
-To properly break-in a new or Remanufactured Engine, Buyer should follow the procedures set forth in this Section.
-Failure to do so can impact the quality and life of the engine, and can void the warranty.
+To properly break-in a Component Build or Remanufactured Engine, Buyer should follow the procedures set forth in this Section.
+Failure to do so can impact the quality and life of the engine, and will void the warranty.

 (b) Synthetic oil should not be used for at least the first 5,500 miles.
 Synthetic oil's lubricity is thinner than standard oil and will not allow the rings and gaskets to seat properly.
 During the first year of operation the engine's internal components will expand and contract multiple times while reaching it final structural tolerances.